 End-to-end observability makes it possible to measure both performance and carbon consumption and to manage cloud costs.
 “In performance optimization, you’re hunting down milliseconds, and with carbon optimization, you’re hunting down grams,” Dollentz-Scharer observed.

-For more about managing and optimizing Kubernetes workloads, see the blog Kubernetes health at a glance: One experience to rule it all.
+For more about managing and optimizing Kubernetes workloads, read Kubernetes health at a glance: One experience to rule it all.

 Looking for answers?